Skip to main content

 Why ADHD students benefit most

 ADHD executive function research treats task initiation as a distinct neurological process, separate from interest or motivation.
 When initiation is impaired, the brain benefits from external scaffolding — structure, presence, or visible accountability — more than it benefits from internal discipline.
 Co-Focus provides the presence half of that scaffolding.
-The planner provides the structure.
+The recovery engine provides the structure.
 Together, they replace willpower as the trigger for starting.

 This is why students consistently report that the first 15 minutes in a focus room feel dramatically different from the first 15 minutes alone at a desk.
 The task is the same.
 The friction is different.